Platformer: True 3D

 In most 2D platformers, the player finished a level by following a path to a certain point, but in Super Mario 64, the levels were open and had objectives.
 Completing objectives earned the player stars, and stars were used to unlock more levels.
 This approach allowed for more efficient use of large 3D areas and rewarded the player for exploration, but it meant less jumping and more action-adventure.
 Even so, a handful of boss levels offered more traditional platforming.
-Until then there was no settled way to make platform games in 3D, but Super Mario 64 inspired a shift in design.
+Until then there was no settled way to make 3D platformers, but Super Mario 64 inspired a shift in design.
 Later 3D platformers like Banjo-Kazooie, Spyro the Dragon, and Donkey Kong 64 borrowed its format, and the "collect-a-thon" genre began to form.

 In order to make this free-roaming model work, developers had to program dynamic, intelligent cameras.
 A free camera made it harder for players to judge the height and distance of platforms, making jumping puzzles more difficult.
 Some of the more linear 3D platformers like Tork: Prehistoric Punk and Wario World used scripted cameras that limited player control.
-Games with more open environments like Super Mario 64 and Banjo Kazooie used intelligent cameras that followed the player's movements.
+Games with more open environments like Super Mario 64 and Banjo-Kazooie used intelligent cameras that followed the player's movements.
 Still, when the view was obstructed or not facing what the player needed to see, these intelligent cameras needed to be adjusted by the player.

 In the 1990s, RPGs, first-person shooters, and more complex action-adventure games captured significant market share.
 Even so, the platformer thrived.
 Tomb Raider became one of the bestselling series on the PlayStation, along with Insomniac Games' Spyro and Naughty Dog's Crash Bandicoot, one of the few 3D games to stick with linear levels.
 Moreover, many of the Nintendo 64's bestsellers were first- and second-party platformers like Super Mario 64, Banjo-Kazooie, and Donkey Kong 64.
 On Windows and Mac, Pangea Software's Bugdom series and BioWare's MDK2 proved successful.

 Several developers who found success with 3D platformers began experimenting with titles that, despite their cartoon art style, were aimed at adults.
 Examples include Rare's Conker's Bad Fur Day, Crystal Dynamics's Gex: Deep Cover Gecko and Legacy of Kain: Soul Reaver, and Shiny Entertainment's Messiah.

 In 1998, Sega produced a 3D Sonic game, Sonic Adventure, for its Dreamcast console.
 It used a hub structure like Super Mario 64, but its levels were more linear, fast-paced, and action-oriented.